department-of-veterans-affairs/vets-website/_disability/6-agentorange-thailand-military-bases.md

 <dl class="panel-list plain">
 <dt>{{ page.title }}</dt>
 <dd>Dates: January 9, 1962 and May 7, 1975</dd>
-<dd>Sites: Royal Thai Air Force (RATF) bases and US Army bases in Thailand</dd>
+<dd>Sites: Royal Thai Air Force (RTAF) bases and U.S. Army bases in Thailand</dd>
 </dl>

 <div markdown="1">

-<p>If your service involved regular daily security duty on the fenced-in perimeters of a U.S. military base in Thailand or Royal Thai Air Force Bases between January 9, 1962, and May 7, 1975, you may be eligible for an acknowledgement of Agent Orange exposure and benefits if you have an associated disease.</p>
+<p>If your service involved regular daily security duty on the fenced-in perimeters of a U.S. military base in Thailand or Royal Thai Air Force Bases between January 9, 1962, and May 7, 1975, and you have an associated disease, you may be eligible for an acknowledgment of Agent Orange exposure and benefits.</p>

 </div>